-Almost 20,000 people work in optical technologies in Bavaria today – one of the 12 key technologies in Germany.
-Between 2005 and 2008 alone, the sector's production volume in Germany rose by an average of 12.2 per cent per year, from EUR 16.3 billion to EUR 23.1 billion.
-The proportion of production attributed to Bavaria is over fifty per cent in the lighting technology, information technology and communications technology segments, and around 25 per cent in medical technology and life sciences.
+Almost 20,000 people work in optical technologies – one of Germany's twelve key technologies – in Bavaria today.
+Between 2005 and 2008 alone, the production volume of the sector in Germany rose from EUR 16.3 billion to EUR 23.1 billion – an average growth of 12.2 per cent per year.
+Bavaria's share of this production is over 50 per cent in the lighting technology, information technology and communications technology sectors, and around 25 per cent in medical technology and life science.

 With nine universities relevant to photonics, 17 universities of applied sciences and eight research institutions, Bavaria holds the world's leading position in fundamental and application-orientated research in the field of optical technologies.
 Degree courses in optical technologies at universities in Bavaria include "Mechanical Engineering – Laser Technology" at the University of Applied Sciences Amberg-Weiden, "Mechatronics – Optical Engineering" at Deggendorf University of Applied Sciences, "Electronic and Mechatronic Systems, consolidation in Photonics" at Georg Simon Ohm University of Applied Sciences in Nuremberg and "Photonics" at Munich University of Applied Sciences.